Neha/codeguidelines/README.md

 ```css
  *{ focus: none }
 ```
 - Use pre-processors such as `SCSS`, `LESS`.
-To have Modular CSS
+*WHY?* Pre-processors provides you lot of features which are missing from CSS.
+It helps you in writting the modular, and manageable code.
+Such as , mixins(), functions(), placeholders etc.

 - Aviod using `@import` in CSS.
-As it do HTTP request.
+*WHY?* @import behind the scene is doing HTTP request and bad for the performance.

 - Class Name Methodology : use `BEM, SMACS` or you can have your own Methodology too.
 The underline message is to have pattern to write the css.
+*WHY?* When you have different developers working on same project, there will always be visible difference in naming and coding guidelines.
+Especially classnames.
+So, by using some className Methodology such as BEM, it will restrict the devs to follow one single way of decalring the classnames.

 - Either use `_` or `-` or `camelCase`.
-Do not merge all three way together.
-Which is the best?
+Do not merge all three way together Which is the best?
 Depends on the methodology you are going to follow.

 **Bad**
 ```css